-- F23 Record person number with whom respondent shares savings.
-Record upto three other person numbers. - F26 Include those where employees have opted out of their company pension schemes to set up their own private personal pension.
+- F11 Record amount saved by respondent alone.
+If jointly with other household member, divide the total in half and enter that figure.
+Obtain total amount even if held in more than one account or place.
+Probe for estimation. - F14 Include those where employees have opted out of their company pension schemes to set up their own private personal pension.
 Changes in the law have made it possible from July 1988 onwards for employees to leave company pension schemes as long as one sets up one's own pension scheme.
 Any money earned from SERPS (State Earnings Retired Pension Scheme) can be transferred to the personal pension.